“Sorry, Dudes. My Bad.”

 Content Warning: TORTURE

 Elisha, still in Caliban guise, stood alone in the darkened basement of an abandoned baked-goods factory off the highway four miles outside Delphi city limits.
 The air stank of machine oil and ancient yeast.

 The Prefect whispered the words of a common cantrip, and a gobbet of heatless white fire bloomed to life above his open palm.
 It hovered near his shoulder like a familiar, lighting his way as he crossed the empty space with dull footsteps, toward a small maintenance office in the back.

-Duncan Harper was there, as the mercs had promised, duct-taped to a beat-up metal chair, his head drooping listlessly to one side.
+Duncan Harper was there as the mercs had promised, duct-taped to a beat-up metal chair, his body slack, head drooping to one side.

-Elisha lifted the young man’s face and ripped off the piece of tape that covered his mouth, then pulled up a folding chair and waited in funereal silence.
+Elisha hit the light switch, sent the white flame back to the Aether with a wave of his hand.
+Ripped off the piece of tape that covered Duncan’s mouth, then pulled up a folding chair and waited in funereal silence.

 A few minutes later, his captive stirred with a groan.

 “Mr. Harper,” said Elisha, in his Caliban growl.